Telemetry

 How to Disable Telemetry

-Section titled “Environment Variable (Recommended)”Set the RUNBOOKS_TELEMETRY_DISABLE environment variable to 1:
+Section titled “Environment Variable”Set the RUNBOOKS_TELEMETRY_DISABLE environment variable to 1:

-# Or add to your shell profile (~/.bashrc, ~/.zshrc, etc.) for permanent opt-outexport RUNBOOKS_TELEMETRY_DISABLE=1CLI Flag
+# Add to your shell profile (~/.bashrc, ~/.zshrc, etc.) for permanent opt-outexport RUNBOOKS_TELEMETRY_DISABLE=1App Setting

 Data Storage and Retention